ekoshelev/nanotwitter/readme.md

-Week 1: Lizzie does bootstrap and UI, Riely sets up database, Lara does routes Week 2: Lara does authentication, Riely migrates database, Lizzie updates readme Week 3: Lara does seed data, Riely does tests, Lizzie sets up codeship
+Week 1: Lizzie does bootstrap and UI, Riely sets up database, Lara does routes Week 2: Lara does authentication, Riely migrates database, Lizzie updates readme Week 3: Lara does seed data, Riely does tests, Lizzie sets up codeship and connects to heroku